The technical landscape of 2017 offers a never-ending parade of innovation, as well as a full-on riot of various tech threats.

 Earlier this week, Spinner clarified that with the following statement in Security Magazine online:

 “LeakerLocker is a good test case for extortionware, which still has a few hurdles to clear.
 Ransomware encrypts data in place without actually stealing it,” he said.
 “Extortionware has to bypass traditional network monitoring tools that are built to detect unusual amounts of data leaving their network or device.
 Of course, information could be siphoned off slowly disguised as benign web or Domain Name System traffic.”
 (Full article here)

 So great, a whole new category of threats.
 Just what we need.

 LeakerLocker also claims to share your browsing history on your phone with your contacts, making it the gift that keeps on giving (like the “Gin of the Month” club).
 This threat is only the beginning, so who knows how far it will go.

 Rest easy iPhone users, you are free and clear on this threat — for now.

 That’s all for today, see you out there.

-Blake Dowling is CEO of Aegis Business Technologies and writes for several organizations.
-He can be reached at firstname.lastname@example.org.
+Blake Dowling is CEO of Aegis Business Technologies.
+He has recently been binge watching the show “THE 100” and is not embarrassed to admit watching CW shows.
+(Well, maybe a little.)
+He can be reached at email@example.com.